smudge/decks/railsconf-2022/slides.md

 ### diving into the "demo" environment

 <!--
-LOCAL SERVER+JOBS!
+START UP THE LOCAL SERVER + BACKGROUND JOBS!!!!

+CHECK FOR MOUSE POSITION!!!

 Okay, so let's get started.

 Hello.
 Welcome to my talk.
 I'm glad to be here.
-A little nervous, too.

-This is actually my first live conference talk.
+This is not my first conference talk, but it's technically my first live conference talk.
+I'd be lying if I said I wasn't nervous, but I'm also really excited to share this with a live audience.

-I gave one last year, but it was prerecorded, so I spent like a week recording takes over and over trying to get the perfect take.
-Would definitely not recommend that strategy, so I'm happy to do it live with you today.
 -->

 ---